oyxong123/Yx_RoutineTracker/README.md

 # Yx-RoutineTracker
-Yx-RoutineTracker is a lightweight routine to-do app I built with Qt to manage my own routines.
+Yx-RoutineTracker is a lightweight routine to-do app I built with Qt Widgets to manage my own routines.
 I designed it with the philosophy of having it as functionality and aesthetically minimalistic as possible as that is my preference.
 It contains only the functionalities that I need.